 We are delighted to join Hitachi, one of the most trusted engineering brands in the world.
 Hitachi and GlobalLogic understand IoT and digital technologies well and are using them to innovate digital solutions that benefit society.
-In addition, Lumada's basic concept of "developing a platform and building an ecosystem that maximizes the value of design. engineering, and data application technologies" is actually the very same approach as we take Shashank Samant when we build solutions for our clients.
-I am convinced that the coming together of these two companies, which share the same purpose, passion, and vision, will be a very powerful combination that will bring innovation to society through digital
+In addition, Lumada's basic concept of "developing a platform and building an ecosystem that maximizes the value of design, engineering, and data application technologies" is actually the very same approach as we take when we build solutions for our clients.

-CEO, GlobalLogic, Inc.
+Shashank Samant CEO, GlobalLogic, Inc.